FirestormViewer/phoenix-firestorm/doc/vulkan/native-services-handoff.md

 # Native services handoff

-Updated 2026-09-12 after resumed WebRTC lifetime and voice configuration work.
+Updated 2026-09-12 after read-only cache, startup policy and cache-backed previews.
 This is a continuation checkpoint, not a completion or parity claim.

 ## Current objective